naikibro/jokeGenerator/README.md

 # Today's joke is

 ```
-How do you organize a space party?
-You planet!
+What do you call a pile of cats?
+A meowtain!
 ```

 ![lmao gif](docs/assets/images/lmao.gif)